grootkng/omnistack-10/README.md

-# Develpment of FinderOfDevelopers - Semana Omnistack
+# Develpment of DevFinder - Semana Omnistack